scrapy/scrapy/docs/api/http.rst

 Requests
 ========

-.. module:: scrapy.http.request

-.. class:: Request(url[, callback, method='GET', headers, body, cookies, meta, encoding='utf-8', priority=0, dont_filter=False, errback, flags])
+.. class:: scrapy.Request(url[, callback, method='GET', headers, body, cookies, meta, encoding='utf-8', priority=0, dont_filter=False, errback, flags])

     A :class:`Request` object represents an HTTP request, which is usually generated in the Spider and executed by the Downloader, and thus generating